Brussels, Saint-Louis and getting around

-The university occupies several buildings along the boulevard du Jardin Botanique and Rue du Marais and Rue de l'Ommegang, which are shared by the university’s three Faculties and the Institute for European Studies.
+The university occupies several buildings along the Boulevard du Jardin Botanique, Rue du Marais and Rue de l'Ommegang, which are shared by the university’s four Faculties and the Institute for European Studies.
 Car and motorcycle parking is available at the university (in the parking situated Rue du Marais 119).

 The university is ideally located in the centre of the city with several railway stations within easy reach.
 It is also located halfway between two of the city’s main public transport stations, Botanique, and Rogier, which offer convenient metro, tram and bus access to and across the entire city.